GAPS: Targeted Execution of Android Apps via Static Path Reconstruction: Abstract

 To address this challenge, we present GAPS (Graph-based Automated Path Synthesizer), the first system that leverages static, method-guided call graph reconstruction to guide the dynamic, interaction-driven execution of an Android app.
 GAPS performs a lightweight backward traversal of the call graph, guided by data-flow analysis, to reconstruct paths reaching the target methods.
-These paths are then translated into instructions that guide runtime app exploration.
+GAPS translates these paths into instructions that guide the execution of the app.